Why Setting Goals is Important

 - Goals allow you to measure progress.
 By setting goals, you can measure your progress because there is always a definite endpoint to compare with.
 It is recommended that you write down your goals so that you can visualize progress and note the small goals you have already achieved.
 It will motivate you to reach your existing goals faster and set new ones.

 - Goals help overcome procrastination.
 When a goal is set, you are responsible for completing the task.
 If it seems important, steps will be taken to achieve it without delay.
 If it does not appear to be important, then useless actions are likely to be taken that will hinder the speed of achievement.

 - The goals are rewarding.
 When the goal is achieved, one feels satisfaction.
-Conversely, unfulfilled goals lead to frustration and stress, and slow down the development of the company or personal growth.
-It is advisable to set goals that all team will be interested in pursuing, thus contributing to productivity.
+Conversely, unfulfilled goals lead to frustration and stress and slow down the development of the company or personal growth.
+It is advisable to set goals that all members of the team will be interested in pursuing, thus contributing to productivity.

 - Setting goals contributes to self-improvement.
 Continuous development will bring success in both personal and professional fields.
 Well-defined personal development goals can improve your performance in any area of life, but the rewards depend on the efforts you make to achieve those goals.

 - Goals motivate you to achieve more.
 When a person is aware of and understands his vision and clearly articulates the goals to be achieved, he motivates himself to go in the desired direction.
 In addition, he has an understanding of how to get there.
 It provides the necessary dose of motivation and the desire to move faster to set new goals.